JoJo's Bizarre Adventure (TV series): Release

 On April 4, 2021, at the JOESTAR The Inherited Soul, which featured the cast of main characters from each part of the series, it was announced a fifth season and adaptation of the sixth part of the manga, Stone Ocean.
+It was streamed worldwide on Netflix from December 1, 2021 to December 1, 2022.

+On April 12, 2025, at the JOJODAY promotional event, a sixth season and adaptation of the seventh part of the manga, Steel Ball Run, was announced.
+It will be streamed worldwide on the same streaming service in 2026.

 With the 2014 premiere of Stardust Crusaders, American-based website Crunchyroll began streaming the anime series for viewers outside Japan an hour after it aired in Japan.
 Warner Bros.
 Home Entertainment released Parts 1 and 2 in a DVD set on September 22, 2015, with an English dub.
 In July 2016, Viz Media announced they acquired the Blu-ray rights to the series and released it with an English dub in July 2017.
 On October 15, 2016, American cable block Adult Swim began airing the anime on its Toonami block.

 Reception

-At the 2013 CEDEC Awards, the anime's opening sequence won in the Visual Arts division.
+Sales

 The first DVD release of the TV anime was the fourth best-selling animation DVD in Japan for the week of January 28 to February 3, 2013, with 4,510 copies sold.
 Its Blu-ray version was the fourth best-selling animation Blu-ray for that same week, with 14,860 copies sold.
 The second volume ranked sixth in both animation DVDs and Blu-rays for the week of February 18–24, with 2,764 and 12,501 copies sold respectively.
 The anime's third volume was the sixth best-selling animation DVD, with 2,994 copies sold, and the second best-selling animation Blu-ray, with 13,536 copies sold, for the week of March 25–31.

+Critical reception

+The JoJo's Bizarre Adventure anime television series was named one of the best of 2012 by Otaku USA.
+It was added to the list by Joseph Luster, however, in his review he cited David Production having a small budget for several of his problems with the series, stating some portions of the animation are a "butt hair above motion comic standards," but that it usually makes up for it in "sheer style."
+Michael Toole of Anime News Network had similar views, writing that the show's good writing, art direction, and pacing were "sometimes obscured by grade-Z animation."

+Several critics have credited the success of the anime adaptation for bringing about a surge of popularity for the JoJo's Bizarre Adventure franchise amongst Western audiences.
+In 2018, Danni Wilmoth of Crunchyroll included the series on her list of "The 20 Series Every Anime Fan Needs to Watch".
+In 2019, Polygon named the series as one of the best anime of the 2010s.